 The call of the sea in the village of Nadur is real.
 Not only is the sea one of the main items on the heraldic coat of Arms, but Nadur has a private maritime museum.
 This private collection is a treasure trove of memorabilia collected over 65 years.
 A must-see for anyone after maritime lore!

 The charm of Nadur lies in the concoction of all that is Nadur.
-From the opulence and elegance of the basilica to the raw and primal vibe of Għar Mixta, the scrumptious taste of the Gozitan ftira and the captivating views from a village, there is no doubt that a visit to Naur has to be one of the things to do while in Gozo!
+From the opulence and elegance of the basilica to the raw and primal vibe of Għar Mixta, the scrumptious taste of the Gozitan ftira and the captivating views from a village, there is no doubt that a visit to Nadur has to be one of the things to do while in Gozo!